jbexta/AgentPilot/README.md

 If ReAct fails to execute an action, ~~then the request will be passed on to the code interpreter.~~ WIP

-An action will not run until all required inputs have been given, and will decay if the inputs are not given within a certain number of messages (Config setting `input-decay-after-idle-msg-count`)<br>
+An action will not run until all required inputs have been given, and will decay if the inputs are not given within a certain number of messages (Config setting `decay_at_idle_count`)<br>
 This is also true when actions are performed inside a ReAct, then the ReAct will hang on the action until the input is given.

 Note that this is **explicit** ReAct, meaning it will break down your request without inferring steps inbetween.
 Implicit ReAct is work in progress.